“All Homes Accessible, Comfortable and Safe.” – vision for the Living in Place Institute

-While Dondi is new to CLIPPTM certification, there are aspects of Living in Place design that she and our other designers have been practicing for years.
+There are aspects of Living in Place design that Dondi and our other designers have been practicing for years.
 Some examples are:

 Living in Place design thinks through the use of appliances, electronics, and lighting.
 Designing in this way helps everyone move through their homes with ease.
 These design practices are intuitive and beautiful – and completely undetectable to the naked eye.
 Adding a textured tile floor provides a safe grip, a drawer microwave is accessible to everyone, and low glare surfaces help with food preparation.
 These aren’t overt safety mechanisms.
 It’s as simple as choosing the best materials and technology possible for everyone to use the space comfortably.

 We look forward to seeing more from Dondi and all our designers as we work toward integrating more Living in Place practices in our designs.

 For more information on CLIPPTM and Living in Place, or to schedule a consultation in your own home, contact Bella Domicile to meet with one of our talented designers today!
 Call (608) 271-8241 or fill out an appointment request form here.